Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Signal model

 \section{Signal model}

-In this study, it is assumed that the nPCT imaging system comprises an X-ray source, an object, a zone plate, a $\pi$ phase grating, and a detector, see the illustration in Fig.~\ref{fig:imaging_process}.
-Note that the zone plate is used to magnify the image of the object, and the $\pi$ phase grating is used to encode the phase changes of the X-ray beam.
-Assuming the complex refractive index of the object is denoted as $n(x)=1-\delta(x)+i\beta(x)$, thus, the phase signal $\Phi$ is denoted as~\cite{Yang_2022,Yong20}:
+In the following discussions, it is assumed that the nPCT imaging system comprises a X-ray source (together with a condenser), an object, a zone plate, a $\uppi$/2 phase grating, and a detector, see the illustration in Fig.~\ref{fig:imaging_process}.
+Note that the zone plate is used to magnify the image of the object, and the $\uppi$/2 phase grating is used to encode the phase information of the X-ray beam.
+Assuming the complex refractive index of the object is denoted as $n(x)=1-\delta(x)+i\beta(x)$, thus, the splitted phase signal $\Phi$ is expressed as~\cite{momose_2009,Yang_2022}:

 where